-The reason so many of us travel Thailand is the thought of crystal clear waters, white sands, and fresh coconuts.
+The thought of crystal clear waters, white sandy beaches, bright coral and fish, and of course fresh coconuts brings thousands of people to travel in Thailand every year.
 This is the life of the Thai islands.

 How many islands are there in Thailand?
 No one is sure, not even Wikipedia!
-It is estimated there are over 1,000 islands dotted along the coast and throughout the sea!
+It is estimated there are over 1,000 islands scattered about Thailand.

 Here is my huge selection of the Thai islands.
 You must visit at least one of these while you travel Thailand:

 While Northern Thailand seems like the sleepy end of the country, there is actually plenty happening this way.